esgf2-us/esgf-video/SC2024/script.md

 - Rooki is a great solution if your task fits into the operators that they implement.
 This minimizes data transfer loads by reducing the data before sending it to the user.
 We used intake-esgf to help form the ids that rooki needs to remotely load data.

 # Globus Compute

+Read in 3:06

+- A more flexible option is to use Globus Compute.
+- What if we have a computation that fits outside the averaging/subsetting/regridding workflows?
+For this demonstration we will consider the el Nino southern oscillation index.
+This is an important climate index built by combining some statistical measures of model output around the equator.
+- Globus Compute can handle this custom workflow.
+It provides a mechanism to supply credentials, configure and balance our workload and execution environment, and retrieve the results of the computation.
+- So, given a target workload, how do we start using Globus Compute?
+- First we write a function that uses intake-esgf to load data and then perform the desired operations.
+This function will need to be registered with Globus.
+- Once registered, you can share your function with a user group of your choosing via globus.org.
+- Now we will demonstrate this with the ENSO example.
+- We start by importing packages we will use for computation and visualization, using intake-esgf for data access.
+- Then we write, register, and test our function.
+Make sure that all libraries are imported in your function and also installed.
+The output of the function also needs to be serializable.
+In our example we will compute the ENSO index for 2 models, CESM2 and MIROC6.
+- Our function takes a source_id as input, uses intake-esgf to locate and load data, and then compute the ENSO index in an xarray dataset.
+- We first test it locally by passing in a source_id, CESM2, and then inspecting the returned dataset.
+- Once the function is working, we need to initialize our compute endpoint.
+This requires that globus-compute-endpoint is installed, after which we run configure to provide a endpoint name and start to return a ID.
+- We will use this ID and so we store it now.
+- Next we setup an executor which uses this ID and requires that ports are configured.
+We are now ready to compute.
+- We launch our ENSO function using Globus compute on our endpoint.
+We do this by submitting 2 tasks to the endpoint, in each case supplying the source_id.
+- In order to pull down results, we have to call each task's result function, storing each in a local variable.
+- Once we have these datasets, now we can visualize locally.
+We have written a plotting function which we can call on both result datasets to study the ENSO metric through the years.
+- Now we can share this function with others with Globus Groups.
+We have created a group for ESGF work at the ALCF.
+We only need to copy the groups ID.
+- Then we use the Globus client to register this function.
+Providing the group ID allows all group members to discover and launch the function.
+This will return a function ID to which we will refer.
+- We can run this function as before, providing a compute endpoint as well as the function id we just created.
+Running this function returns the same result as before.
+- Globus compute is a great solution if a user needs custom computation near the data.
+As with rooki, it also minimizes data transfer by only returning the results.
+In this case, intake-esgf was used to locate the data that already exists on the remote system, avoiding unnecessary downloads.